 Seasonal staff and staff with variable hours can cause some businesses to fluctuate above and below the threshold amount.
 Kaylee DeWitt of Patriot Software has provided advice for employers to keep track of their full-time employees.

 In April of last year, the amended Save American Workers Act of 2014 was presented to the house and passed.
 This bill aims to redefine the ACA’s definition of full-time employees to only cover employees who regularly work 40 or more hours per week, reducing the overall number of employees covered by the mandate.

 Redefining the number of hours worked will ensure employees can avoid having their hours reduced, but they may not be eligible to receive healthcare benefits from their employer, resulting in a catch 22.
-These employees who don’t receive employer provided healthcare could obtain an affordable healthcare plan through the Exchange, but it will mostly likely be self funded.
+These employees who don’t receive employer-provided healthcare could obtain an affordable healthcare plan through the Exchange, but it will most likely be self-funded.
 The Exchange offers group rate health insurance to individuals.

 President Obama has sworn to veto the bill to ensure more employees receive employer-provided healthcare, although this may only stop the bill in progress.
 Until the act is fully enforced in 2016, we will have to wait and see how this one plays out.